Turning Compassion into Real-World Action

 the social issue

-Through curated video lessons we help children mindfully unpack real-world social issues such as food insecurity in age-appropriate ways.
+Through bite-sized video lessons we help children mindfully unpack real-world social issues such as food insecurity in age-appropriate ways.
 Designed with the help of teachers and public health researchers, these lessons help elementary students have thought-provoking dialogue with their grown-ups to build social awareness and compassion for universal human struggles.

 EXPERIENCE